UCLAdeepvision/CS269-surveys-2022spring/_posts/2022-04-20-module02-Unsupervised-GAN-Interpretaion-Approaches.md

 [13] Shen, Y., Yang, C., Tang, X., Zhou, B.: Interfacegan: Interpreting the disentangled face representation learned by gans.
 IEEE Trans. on Pattern Analysis and Machine Intelligence (2020)

 [14] Ting Chen, Simon Kornblith, Mohammad Norouzi, and Ge- offrey Hinton.
 A simple framework for contrastive learning of visual representations.
 In International conference on ma- chine learning, pages 1597–1607.
 PMLR, 2020.

+[15] T. Karras, S. Laine, and T. Aila.
+A style-based generator architecture for generative adversarial networks.
+In Proc.
+CVPR, 2019.

+[16] T. Karras, S. Laine, M. Aittala, J. Hellsten, J. Lehtinen, and T. Aila.
+Analyzing and improving the image quality of StyleGAN.
+In Proc.
+CVPR, 2020.

+[17] A. Brock, J. Donahue, and K. Simonyan.
+Large scale GAN training for high fidelity natural image synthesis.
+In Proc.
+ICLR, 2019.

 ---